Tales of Bliss and Heresy

 Tales of Bliss and Heresy (異端の純愛, Itan no junnai) is a 2023 Japanese romance film directed and written by Noboru Iguchi.

-Film director Noboru Iguchi planned and directed a movie, also serving as the screenwriter and director.
 The film is in an omnibus format consisting of three episodes: the first episode "Painful Shadows," the second episode "The One Armed Flower," and the third episode "The Table of Bataille."

 Plot

 Part 1: Painful Shadows (うずく影, Uzuku Kage)

 In the office of a design company, Tetsuya and Yumi work alone together.
 Tetsuya, who repeatedly engages in subtle harassment towards Yumi, eventually begins to sense the presence of a "shadow" behind Yumi.
 The relationship between Tetsuya, who is intimidated by the "shadow," and Yumi, who is accompanied by the "shadow," undergoes a strange transformation.

 Part 2: The One Armed Flower (片腕の花, Kataude no Hana)

 Yusuke Koide, a timid high school boy bullied by two girls in his class, meets a mysterious woman who has lost one arm in a cafe one day.
 Prompted by the woman to seek revenge, Yusuke's desire to kill the girls who bully him grows.
 Eventually, he becomes entangled in an incident involving his own sister.